wavebreaker-lucas/esg_gp_be/README-DATA.md

 - `is_required`: Whether this specific field must be filled.

 #### MetricValue
-Stores the actual submitted value for a specific field within a multi-value metric submission.
+Stores the actual submitted value for a specific field within a single multi-value `ESGMetricSubmission` *input*.

 Properties:
 - `submission`: Foreign key to the parent `ESGMetricSubmission`.